LNDRLNDR/CARL2_App/CARL2_RemoteConnection/readme.md

 5. **Connect from CARL2 client:** Open CARL2 on your Non-Game PC and it should connect automatically if you set the correct Game PC IP in the config.json

+6. **On the game PC:** Make sure CARL2 has been launched at least once to install the required plugin.
+After that, you can close it — the plugin stays installed.

 ---

 ## 💡 What It Does